jeanhern81/code-refactor/README.md

 A readme for the Heriseon website.

 The Heriseon website needed a few adjustments.
+I added semantic html, added alt attributes to the images to make the website accessible to the visual impared, a